Keep the ice off your bow

 Tony was a professinoal salt-water fisherman.
 He explained how he cruised out to sea each morning, coming back each evening with his catch.

 “Is there a part of the year you can’t go out?”
 I asked.
 “The winter--too risky.
 Below freezing, the spray starts forming ice on the bow.
 The added weight makes the boat lie lower in the water.
 Inexperienced guys fishing in winter have allowed so much ice to build up on the bow that in heavy seas the bow starts to dip beneath the waves.
 One dip too deep, and she goes down.
-Only thing to do for it is to grab an ax and knock the ice off once in a while.
+Only thing to do for it is to grab and ax and knock the ice off once in a while.
 If you forget and let it build up, you’re dead.”

 We modern believers face a similar challenge.
 What can we do to knock off the pride weighting us down?
 Here are a few principles from Scripture.

 3) I must continually recognize my debt to the Savior—-without Him I would be hopelessly lost (Rom.
 5:6-8).
-A heart filled with inexpressible gratitude cannot simultaneously swell with self-satisfaction.
+A heart filled with inexpressible gratitude cannot simultaneously swell with self satisfaction.

 Little by little, day by day, let’s keep the “ice” off our bows.
 Disaster awaits anyone who ignores this warning.